rulanugrh/aitne/README.md

 ## Aitne
-Tools for management k8s in CLI and management k8s with API resources
+Tools for management k8s in CLI and management k8s with API

 ## Usage
 Must export env for kubeconfig path